nullberg/drive-talk/README.md

 First you need to obtain a `credentials.json` file and a `client_secret.json` file.<br>
 This is possible by enabling the Drive API in this link:<br>
 https://developers.google.com/drive/api/v3/quickstart/python <br>
-In this process, you can save the 'credentials.json' file.
+In this process, you can save the `credentials.json` file.

-For the 'client_secret.json' file, go to<br>
+For the `client_secret.json` file, go to<br>
 https://console.developers.google.com <br>
 and click the Credentials tab.
-There you can download 'client_secret.json'.
+There you can download it.

 ## Code